Frederick Hervey, 8th Marquess of Bristol: Ickworth House and Church

 In 1998, the 7th Marquess sold his lease to occupy the East Wing of Ickworth House, the family seat since the 15th century.
 After his half-brother's death on 10 January 1999, the 8th Marquess vigorously criticised the National Trust for not being willing to sell him what would have been the remaining term of that lease, arguing that the 7th Marquess could only sell his own life interest, and not that of his successors.
 This was disputed by the National Trust, which by 2001 had converted the East Wing into a hotel.
-However, in 2009, Sir Simon Jenkins, the National Trust's new chairman, stated, "I think it is in our interest for the Marquesses of Bristol to be living there".

 In 2005, Lord Bristol created the Ickworth Church Conservation Trust to safeguard the future of St Mary's Church, Ickworth, and he transferred ownership of the Church from himself to the Trust.
 He later led a restoration project and sourced the £1.2 million required to restore the building.
 He remains as Chairman and Trustee of the ICCT, which now owns and manages the Church.

 Private life

 In 2011, Lord Bristol was romantically linked to the fashion model Alana Bunte.

 On 11 May 2018, Lord Bristol married Meredith Dunn, an American art consultant, in a Roman Catholic wedding at the Brompton Oratory.
-They have a daughter, Lady Arabella Prudence Morley Hervey (born on 8 March 2020 and baptised as a Roman Catholic), and a son, Frederick William Herbert Morley Hervey, Earl Jermyn (born on 25 July 2022).
+They have a daughter, Lady Arabella Prudence Morley Hervey (born on 8 March 2020), and a son, Frederick William Herbert Morley Hervey, Earl Jermyn (born on 25 July 2022).